 - It can be programmed either in level triggered or in edge triggered interrupt level.

-- We can masked individual bits of interrupt request register.
+- We can mask individual bits of interrupt request register.

-- We can increase interrupt handling capability upto 64 interrupt level by cascading further 8259 PIC.
+- We can increase interrupt handling capability upto 64 interrupt level by cascading further 8259 PICs.